phillipedwards/aws-rds-py-integration-tests/README.md

 - Ensure a HTTP 200 status code is received from our Wordpress site.
 - Ensure the ECS service has equal amount of desired and running tasks.
 - Ensure our the ALB is configured to send traffic to the appropriate port.
-- Ensure our ECS tasks are assigned public IP Address.
+- Ensure our ECS tasks are assigned public IP Addresses.

 To trigger our integration test run:
 1. Change to our integration tests directory